ledermann/docker-rails-base/README.md

 This repo is based on the following assumptions:

 - Your app is compatible with [Ruby 2.6.5 for Alpine Linux](https://github.com/docker-library/ruby/blob/master/2.6/alpine3.11/Dockerfile)
-- Your app uses Ruby on Rails
+- Your app uses Ruby on Rails 6
+- Your app uses PostgreSQL
 - Your app installs Node modules with [Yarn](https://yarnpkg.com/)
 - Your app compiles JS with [Webpacker](https://github.com/rails/webpacker)

-- Your app's Dockerfile uses [multi-stage building](https://docs.docker.com/develop/develop-images/multistage-build/)
+To build a very small production image, [multi-stage building](https://docs.docker.com/develop/develop-images/multistage-build/) is used.
 There are two Dockerfiles in this repo, one for the first stage (called "Builder") and one for the resulting stage (called "Final").

 ### Builder stage

 Used for installing Ruby gems and Node modules.
-Includes Git, Node.js and some build tools - all you need to compile assets.
+Includes Git, Node.js and some build tools - all we need to compile assets.

 - Based on ruby:2.6.5-alpine
 - Adds packages needed for installing gems and compiling assets: Git, Node.js, Yarn, PostgreSQL client, Vips and build tools
 - Adds some standard Ruby gems (Rails 6 etc.)
 - Adds some standard Node modules (Vue.js etc.)
+- Via ONBUILD triggers it installs missing gems and Node modules, then compiles the assets

 See [Builder/Dockerfile](./Builder/Dockerfile)

 ### Final stage

-Production image including just the minimum.
-Prepared for copying app and gems from the Builder stage.
+Used to build the production image which includes just the minimum.

 - Based on ruby:2.6.5-alpine
 - Adds packages needed for production: postgresql-client, vips, tzdata, file
+- Via ONBUILD triggers it mainly copies the app and gems from the "Builder" stage

 See [Final/Dockerfile](./Final/Dockerfile)